ashutoshmjain/gita/src/hypothesis.md

 Since everyone has a different set of circumstances , it is not hard to imagine that as an observer we have a  very different world view.
 In essence we have a very different set of cryptographic keys, thus the test of the hypothesis or the method to decrypt the underlying truth is individualistic.
 BTW it is important to state the meaning of "encrypted".
 Encrypted doesn't mean "impossible".
 It only means that it is hard to decrypt unless we devise a better algorithm.
 Better ways and means to understand the problem.
 Or we have the public private key combination.
 Once we have the keys, the entire knowledge base becomes self evident.

-BTW, this is not a call for the blind faith.
+Again, this is not a call for the blind faith.
 Just as in any scientific inquiry, we start with a hypothesis and then test the validity through experiments , we will see down the line in this book as to why this knowledge is encrypted and how to perceive it without using the survival oriented senses.
 Or learn to focus our senses back onto  `Atma` - our internal knowledge.

 So we all get a copy of protected, immutable and encrypted knowledge.
 That is good but the question is why should I care ?